-The practical application of engineering concepts and tools, engineering and project management, teamwork and communication skills.
-Engineers also require a sound grasp of the commercial context of their work, specifically the ways an organisation creates, delivers and captures value in economic, social, cultural or other contexts.

-, Practical and workshop skills T12.
+Engineering Technician (continued) Area of Learning National Certificates and equivalents Higher National Certificates and equivalents (continued) (continued) On successful co ompletion of an approved or accredited program ime, an individual will be able to: Engineering practice The practical application of engine ering concepts and tools, engineering and project m nanagement, teamwork and communication skills.
+Engineers also require a sound gr asp of the commercial context of their work, specific ally the ways an organisation creates, delivers and captures value in economic, socia l, cultural or other contexts.
+Practical and workshop skills T12.
 Use practical laboratory and workshop skills H12.
 Use practical laboratory and workshop skills to investigate well-defined problems. to investigate well-defined problems.
 Materials, equipment, T13.
 Select and apply appropriate materials, H13.
 Select and apply appropriate materials, technologies and processes equipment, engineering technologies and equipment, engineering technologies and processes to plan and undertake well-defined processes to plan and undertake well-defined programmes of work. programmes of work.
 Quality management T14.
 Recognise the need for quality H14.
 Recognise the need for quality management management systems and continuous systems and continuous improvement in the improvement in the context of well-defined context of well-defined problems. problems.
 Engineering and project T15.
 Demonstrate awareness of engineering H15.
 Apply knowledge of engineering management management principles, commercial context and management principles, commercial context and project management. project management to well-defined problems.
 Teamwork T16.
 Function effectively as an individual and as H16.
 Function effectively as an individual and as a member of a team. a member of a team.
 Communication T17.
 Communicate effectively with technical and H17.
 Communicate effectively with technical and non-technical audiences. non-technical audiences.
 Lifelong learning T18.
 Plan and record self-learning and improve H18.
 Plan and record self-learning and improve performance, as the foundation for lifelong performance, as the foundation for lifelong learning/CPD. learning/CPD.

-Incorporated Engineer Area of learning Foundation degrees, Higher National Diplomas and equivalent qualifications and apprenticeships approved or accredited as fully meeting the academic requirement for EngTech registration and partially meeting the academic requirement for IEng registration Bachelors Top-up degrees and equivalent qualifications and apprenticeships approved or accredited as meeting the requirement for further learning for IEng registration Bachelors degrees and Bachelors (Honours) and equivalent qualifications and apprenticeships approved or accredited as fully meeting the academic requirement for IEng registration
+Incorporated Engineer Foundation degrees, Higher Bachelors Top-up degrees Bachelors degrees and National Diplomas and and equivalent qualifications Bachelors (Honours) and equivalent qualifications and and apprenticeships approved equivalent qualifications and apprenticeships approved or or accredited as meeting the apprenticeships approved or Area of learning accredited as fully meeting requirement for further learning accredited as fully meeting the the academic requirement for IEng registration academic requirement for IEng for EngTech registration and (IEng Further Learning) registration partially meeting the academic (IEng) requirement for IEng registration (Partial IEng) On succ essful completion of an approved c or accredited programme, an individ dual will be able to: Science and mathematic cs The study of engineering requires a substantial grounding in en gineering principles, science and mat hematics commensurate with the level of study.

-Science and mathematics

-The study of engineering requires a substantial grounding in engineering principles, science and mathematics commensurate with the level of study.

 Science, mathematics F1.
 Apply knowledge of B1.
 Apply knowledge of B1.
 Apply knowledge of and engineering mathematics, statistics, natural mathematics, statistics, natural mathematics, statistics, natural principles science and engineering principles science and engineering principles science and engineering principles to broadly-defined problems. to broadly-defined problems.
 Some to broadly-defined problems.
 Some of the knowledge will be informed of the knowledge will be informed by current developments in the by current developments in the subject of study. subject of study.